missing-q/dx3rd/README.md

 ## This is a modification of the original DX3RD system for FoundryVTT, including additional features (Effect uses & related mechanics), bugfixes, & more.
 Stability & compatibility with the original system is not guaranteed.
 Planned features:
-- Better support for abilities that deal one-time damage/healing
 - A full compendium of all abilities as listed in the original DX3RD and Infinity Code source books, fully automated when possible.

 Implemented features:
 - Syndrome checking functionality for abilities whose bonuses only apply to abilities of the same Syndrome (such as Balor's Dark Matter.)
 - Misc. bugfixes
-- Ability to add/subtract actor's HP at the end of turns (incl. dice values) - this is a provisional implementation, and will be revised upon the implementation of one-time damage/healing
+- Better support for abilities that deal flat damage/healing, do damage over time (eg. Taint status), or affect Encroach in some way.
 - Dice support for attribute formulas.
 - DisableTiming: Turn, disables ability at the end of an actor's turn.
 - Abilities now have the option to be given a set amount of uses, which auto-decrement upon their use (singular or in a combo).
 If an ability's uses drop to 0, that ability is disabled & cannot be used/will be not calculated into combos.
-An ability's uses can be refreshed by hitting the "refresh" button on the ability's page.
-There is also an additional field for inputting the formula the number of uses is based upon (such as 1/Scenario, LV/Round, etc.)
+An ability's uses will be refreshed upon hitting the timing threshold for the ability refresh.
+There are also two additional fields for inputting the formula the number of uses is based upon (such as 1/Scenario, LV/Round, etc.), for uses & interval respectively.
 - Disabled abilities are visually indicated as such by having a darker background when listed.
 - Added "move" as a modifiable ability attribute
 - Implemented minimum-floor capping for several stats in order to prevent some edge cases with regards to certain statuses & ability effects.